WICG/webcomponents/proposals/Template-Instantiation.md

 3. Let *child* be the [first child](https://dom.spec.whatwg.org/#concept-tree-first-child) of *parent*.
 4. While *child* is not null:
     1. If *child* is not *node:*
-        1. If *child* is not `[Text](https://dom.spec.whatwg.org/#text)` [node](https://dom.spec.whatwg.org/#concept-node), return false.
+      1. If *child* is not [`Text`](https://dom.spec.whatwg.org/#text) [node](https://dom.spec.whatwg.org/#concept-node), return false.
       2. If *child*'s [data](https://dom.spec.whatwg.org/#concept-cd-data) contains anything but [ASCII whitespace](https://infra.spec.whatwg.org/#split-on-ascii-whitespace), return false.
     2. Let *child* be the [next sibling](https://dom.spec.whatwg.org/#concept-tree-next-sibling) of *child*.
 5. Return true.

-> Note: This algorithm returns true when *node* is the sole child of its parent ignoring text nodes that only contain whitespace at the beginning and the end of the parent node.
+> Note: This algorithm returns true when *node* is the sole child of its parent, ignoring text nodes that only contain whitespace at the beginning and the end of the parent node.

 ### 4.4. `TemplatePart` Interface